akeneo/pim-community-dev/TESTING.md

 - it tests the application as a whole (the backend and the frontend are tested at the same time)
 - it treats the application as a black box
-- it has no mock (it tests the real application)
+- it has no double (it tests the real application)
 - it can require a complex setup (like a browser and Selenium for instance)
 - it tests nominal use cases
 - it tests critical use cases